groupdocs-signature/GroupDocs.Signature-Docs/python-net/developer-guide/_index.md

 weight: 3
 description: "This section decsribes how to add digital signature to pdf, docx, pptx, xlsx and many more with GroupDocs.Signature for .NET library"
 keywords: how to add digital signature to pdf, docx, pptx, xlsx
-productName: GroupDocs.Signature for .NET
+productName: GroupDocs.Signature for Python via .NET
 hideChildren: False
 structuredData:
     showOrganization: True
 ---
 {{< alert style="info" >}}
-Learn how to add digital signature to pdf, docx, pptx, xlsx and many more with GroupDocs.Signature for .NET library.
-This section describes some basic and advanced use cases of GroupDocs.Signature for .NET.
-Please refer to [GitHub repository](https://github.com/groupdocs-signature/GroupDocs.Signature-for-.NET) for more examples and samples.
+Learn how to add digital signature to pdf, docx, pptx, xlsx and many more with GroupDocs.Signature for Python via .NET library.
+This section describes some basic and advanced use cases of GroupDocs.Signature for Python via .NET.
+Please refer to [GitHub repository](https://github.com/groupdocs-signature/GroupDocs.Signature-for-Python-via-.NET) for more examples and samples.
 {{< /alert >}}